Why worry about hygiene?

 What if I don’t have soap?

 If you don’t have soap and running water, using a hydro-alcoholic solution containing at least 60% alcohol is the next best thing.
-Using soapy water or ashes may help kill bacteria, but not as effectively.
+Using ashes may help kill bacteria, but not as effectively.

 What other steps can I take to stop the spread of the coronavirus?